-We extended the GLMM which analyzed the vowel time window (described in the Vowel Window Analysis section) to include a main effect of individual strategy (continuous predictor, centered), an interaction term between article bias and individual strategy, and an interaction term between rate and individual strategy.
+We extended the GLMM which analyzed the vowel time window (described in section "Vowel window analysis") to include a main effect of Individual Strategy

+(continuous predictor, centered), an interaction term between Article Bias and Individual Strategy, and an interaction term between Rate and Individual Strategy.

-The complete model outputs are summarized in Table 4 (see "Extended Model" column).
-The model revealed the same significant effects as the simpler base model for the vowel time window, with main effects of rate, article bias, and continuum.
-In addition, we observed a main effect of time (p < .001) and a small interaction between rate and article bias (p = .002), which were not significant in the simpler model.
-These additional effects indicated that participants looked more toward the long object as time progressed, and that the overall rate effect was slightly more pronounced in trials in which the article biased listeners toward a short vowel interpretation.
+The complete model outputs are summarized in Table 4 (right column "Extended Model").
+The model revealed the same significant effects as the simpler base model for the vowel time window, with main effects of Rate, Article Bias, and Continuum.
+In addition, we observed a main effect of Time (p < 0.001) and a small interaction between Rate and Article Bias (p = 0.002), which were not significant in the simpler model.
+These additional effects indicated that participants looked more towards the long object as time progressed, and that the overall rate effect was slightly more pronounced in trials in which the article biased listeners towards a short vowel interpretation.

-Crucially, the extended model revealed an additional significant interaction between rate and individual strategy (p < .001), indicating that rate effects were stronger for participants with a lower individual strategy score (i.e., acoustics-followers), as well as a significant interaction between article bias and individual strategy (p < .001), indicating that the effect of article bias was more pronounced for participants with higher individual strategy scores (i.e., syntax-followers).
+Crucially, the extended model revealed an additional significant interaction between Rate and Individual Strategy (p < 0.001), indicating that Rate effects were stronger for participants with a lower Individual Strategy score (i.e., acoustics-followers), as well as a significant interaction between Article Bias and Individual Strategy (p < 0.001), indicating that the effect of Article Bias was more pronounced for participants with higher Individual Strategy scores (i.e., syntax-followers).

 Taken together, these findings indicate that, while it appears to be the case that different participants employed different strategies during the experiment, participants were unlikely to rely exclusively on either of the two cues.
-Crucially, the effect of individual strategy modulated the rate effect only to a limited extent. in fact, based on the estimates of the predictor rate and the interaction between rate and individual strategy, one learns that the model still predicts a small rate effect for participants with an individual strategy score of 1 (i.e., participants that exclusively gave syntaxfollowing responses).
-Specifically, recall that the estimate of rate of 0.70 reflects the rate effect at the mean individual strategy score (i.e., 0.42).
-The estimate of the interaction between rate and individual strategy (-1.15) allows calculation of the predicted rate effect at an extreme individual strategy score of 1: 0.70 + (-1.15 [1 - 0.42]) = 0.033.
-Although this value is small, it still reflects a positive rate effect, as predicted.
+Crucially, the effect of Individual Strategy modulated the Rate effect only to a limited extent.
+In fact, based on the estimates of the predictor Rate and the interaction between Rate and Individual Strategy, one learns that the model still predicts a small Rate effect for participants with an Individual Strategy score of 1 (i.e., participants that exclusively gave syntax-following responses).
+Specifically, recall that the estimate of Rate of 0.70 reflects the rate effect at the mean Individual Strategy score (i.e., 0.42).
+The estimate of the interaction between

+Rate and Individual Strategy (-1.15) allows calculation of the predicted Rate effect at an extreme Individual Strategy score of 1: 0.70 + (-1.15 (1 - 0.42)) = 0.033.
+Although this value is small, it still reflects a positive Rate effect, as predicted.